mrvautin/parsa/README.md

 `parsa` is an all purpose parser which can parse or validate the following:

 - String formatted (with format) dates into a Date Object
-- Validates IP (true/false)
+- Validates IPv4 and IPv6 (true/false)
 - Parses a URL query string into an Object
 - Parses a URL into an Object with Host, Path, Hash, Protocol etc
+- Validates whether a string URL is valid
 - Validates Email address (true/false)
 - Extracts numbers and decimals from string
 - Extracts words from string
+- Extracts phone numbers from string
+- Removes Alpha characters from string
+- Removes numeric characters from string
+- Changes first character of each word to uppercase
 - Checks for a secure password (8 Characters, uppercase, lowercase, number & special characters)

-`parsa` is only 5KB comapare to `Moment.js` which is ~51KB.
+`parsa` is only 5KB compare to `Moment.js` which is ~51KB.
 This is handy if using in the browser.

 ## Installation